Skip to content

 What are the criteria?

-And if you are not tall, but plump?
+And if you're not tall, but plump?

 What is the most difficult posture for a tailor?